 Charl is always busy, “probably ADD,” he jokingly admits.
 When he’s not shooting fashion you’ll find him working with anyone who wants his or her photo taken.
 I asked him to describe his work he said; “I guess it’s just me, with a mix of the person I’m photographing.”
 He continues to say that if a person is exuberant, out-there, exciting and interesting, it will generally show on camera.

 I asked him what he thinks the secret to success is and without giving it a second thought he said, persistence!
 “Photography is a brutal industry, you wanna give up most of the time.”
 South Africa’s small market plays a role in photographers being very protective over their work/clients and weary of newcomers.
 So, the only way to succeed in becoming a fashion photographer is through lots of courage, a love for what you do and pure determination.

 Some advice and a proud moment

 The best advice Charl would give to any photographer is to photograph as much as you can, try every genre… Then, find what you love and what you’re good at – your ‘niche’.
-His proudest moment to date was when he quit his desk job and started focusing all of his energy on doing what he loves most and become a full-time photographer.
+His proudest moment to date was when he quit his desk job and started focusing all of his energy on doing what he loves most, photography.

 That Guy with Glasses is a talented young photographer who loves meeting new people and has big dreams of financial and creative freedom for the future of his career.
 If you are interested in looking at some more of his photos, see how he has grown or wish to have your photo taken by Charl, go have a look at his website.
 “You don’t have to be a model, anyone is welcome!”